robin-raymond/zax.io/concurrency.md

 }
 */

-// as `String` types are not normally thread safe, all String types must
+// as `String` types are not normally thread-safe, all String types must
 // be constructed as `deep` when crossing the thread boundary someString := "apple"